huggingface/lerobot/examples/4_train_policy_with_script.md

   task: AlohaInsertion-v0
 ```

-And if you look in `policy/act.yaml` you might see:
+And if you look in `policy/act.yaml` you will see something like:

 ```yaml
 # lerobot/configs/policy/act.yaml